mpax235/All-in-One-Scripts/documentation/en/qualcomm/enter_edl.md

-# Enter Download Mode on MTK devices
+# Enter EDL Mode on Qualcomm devices
 This is a list of Devices you can enter EDL Mode in.
 Devices not marked on here has not been added yet.
 ### List of Devices
 #### Meta